ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

 # Deployments & scaling

 In real life, you almost never create Pods directly.
-A pod is ephemeral.
-If the node dies, or if the pod is deleted, then it's gone.
+A Pod is ephemeral.
+If the Node dies, or if the Pod is deleted, then it's gone.
 The purpose of a Deployment is to say "I want *n* replicas of this Pod template at any given time", and then Kubernetes continually works to reconcile this with reality.

 *Technically* a Deployment manages a ReplicaSet and the ReplicaSet manages the Pods, but you can pretty much just ignore the concept of a ReplicaSet and be ok.